defra-design/accessibility/src/resources/content/accessibility-testing-bookmarklets.md

 <h2 id="using-tools">Using the tools</h2>

-### They sometimes don't work or display oddly

-Occasionally you may find that nothing happens when you run the bookmarklet.
-This is usually because the Content Security Policy for the site is blocking the script.
-(You can check this by looking for errors in the dev tools console, if you know how to do that).
-There's no way to work around this block.

-Very occasionally, the display of the bookmarklet will be affected by the styling for the site you are testing.
-This does not affect the test results but some parts of the display may be missing or too big, for example.
-Again, there is no way to fix this.

-Lighthouse should work OK as it works in a different way that does not trigger the Content Security Policy.

 ### How to use the tools

 A **bookmarklet** is a link that contains JavaScript.
 When a bookmarklet link is activated, the browser runs the JavaScript code that it contains.
 It doesn't need to be properly installed and so is not restricted by Defra IT policies.